Church Of Hagia Sophia In Istanbul – A Byzantine Masterpiece

 Those people who were inside seeking refuge were shown no mercy.
 The frail and the elderly were simply slaughtered, while most of the women and girls were raped and then chained, along with the boys, and later sold into slavery.

-The church itself was severely damaged during the three days of looting and pillaging, and if it weren’t for the Sultan giving the order to convert it into a mosque, there probably wouldn’t be any Church of Hagia Sophia in Istanbul today.
+The church itself was severely damaged during the three days of looting and pillaging, and if it weren’t for Sultan Mehmet giving the order to convert Hagia Sophia into a mosque, there probably wouldn’t be any Church of Hagia Sophia in Istanbul today.

 More Recent Repairs To Save Hagia Sophia